Go-Morishita/Go-Morishita/README.md

 # Hello I'm Go Morishita👋
-### I am a computer graphics researcher at Aoyama Gakuin University.
-### I am also interested in machine learning and cloud computing.
+### A computer graphics researcher at Aoyama Gakuin University, with additional interests in machine learning and cloud computing.

 ## Badges